Send us your articles for publication, subscriptions and advertising enquiries, questions, suggestions and feedback!

 Richard Place, Sales Manager for subscriptions and advertising

 Richard is responsible for selling organisation wide and group subscriptions to Policing Insight.
-He also sells our advertising and sponsorship opportunities.
+He is also responsible for selling advertising and sponsorship opportunities.
 Richard has extensive experience in police sector selling for key police organisations and publications

 Ian is responsible for CoPaCC’s publishing strategy including platform, content and commercial development.
-An experienced publisher and commercial manager, Ian Barrett has spent the past 16 years publishing magazines and websites in the police and security sectors including Jane’s Police Review and Police Oracle before developing Policing Insight for CoPaCC.
-Ian continues to develop CoPaCC’s publishing strategy to engage our community of police and criminal justice leaders via Policing Insight and CoPaCC events.
+An experienced publisher and commercial manager, Ian has spent the past 18 years publishing magazines and websites in the police and security sectors including Jane’s Police Review and Police Oracle before developing Policing Insight for CoPaCC.
+Ian continues to develop CoPaCC’s publishing strategy to engage our community of police and criminal justice professionals via Policing Insight and CoPaCC events.

 Bernard Rix.
 CoPaCC Chief Executive